ilpropheta/ilpropheta.github.io/README.md

 # Events & Meetups

-I'm used to organizing events, international conferences, meetups, and other activities. <br/>
+I have extensive experience organizing events, including international conferences, meetups, and various community activities.

-In addition to my community activities ([Italian C++ Community](http://italiancpp.org/), [Coding Gym](http://coding-gym.org) and [ML Modena](https://mlmodena.it)), I'm happy to help other user groups.
-For example, I am a regular "worker" at [ConoscereLinux](http://conoscerelinux.org).
+In addition to my work with the ([Italian C++ Community](http://italiancpp.org/), [Coding Gym](http://coding-gym.org) and [ML Modena](https://mlmodena.it), I also actively support other user groups.
+For example, I'm a dedicated volunteer at ConoscereLinux.

-Every meetup and event I have organized was **totally free to attend**.
+Every meetup and event I've organized has been completely free to attend and designed to foster an inclusive environment where people from all backgrounds feel welcome and valued.
+A core principle of my community philosophy is *embracing spontaneity over imposing*.
+My approach focuses on creating an environment where people feel at ease and included.
+I explore this idea further in [this 30-min video](https://www.youtube.com/watch?v=ViTvnI1yTgE) (in Italian).

 ## 2024